-This page is meant to assist undergraduate students who have
+This page assists undergraduate students who have been admitted

-been admitted to UB as intended or approved nursing
+to UB as intended or approved nursing majors.

 At the School of Nursing we do not assign advisors, rather, we take a team approach to advisement.
 The entire advisement staff is trained to advise all undergraduate nursing students.
 Please note that it is the student's responsibility to seek advisement.
 Those participating in the Finish in Four program are required to meet with an advisor or attend a group advisement session each semester.